vikas-bandaru/mehfil-e-khaas/technical_decisions.md

 ## 9. Responsive Display Layout
 - **Decision:** Viewport-Locked (`h-screen`) Cinematic Display.
-- **Rationale:** To ensure a "single-glance" experience for public viewing, the `DisplayPage` was optimized to fit all phases (Lobby, Mission, Night, Payout) within a single viewport without scrolling.
+- **Rationale:** To ensure a "single-glance" experience for public viewing, the `DisplayPage` was optimized to fit all phases within a single viewport.
 - **Implementation:**
+    - **QR Code Integration:** A high-contrast QR Code is displayed in the lobby for instant player on-boarding, generated dynamically from the current origin.
-    - Used `overflow-hidden` on the main container and global font-size reductions (e.g., 32px header, 10px room code labels) to guarantee a scroll-free experience.
+    - Used `overflow-hidden` on the main container and global font-size reductions to guarantee a scroll-free experience.
-    - Implemented a **5-second state delay** for the banished player highlight to perfectly synchronize with the cinematic Pen of Fate spin animation.
+    - Implemented a **5-second state delay** for the banished player highlight to synchronize with the cinematic Pen of Fate spin animation.
-    - Used `vh` and `lg:` breakpoints for the Pen of Fate container to maintain visual hierarchy across different aspect ratios.
+    - Used `vh` and `lg:` breakpoints for the Pen of Fate container to maintain visual hierarchy.

+## 10. Host Dashboard Hardening
+- **Decision:** Critical Transition Guards.
+- **Rationale:** To prevent game-breaking skips, the Host Dashboard enforces mandatory actions before advancing phases.
+- **Logic:**
+    - During **Majlis (Vote Reveal)**, the Sultan must confirm a banishment or resolve a tie before moving to the next phase.
+    - During **Night (Silencing)**, the Sultan must confirm the silenced victim before waking up the court.
+    - Added an **Emergency Reset** button with double-confirmation to recover from unforeseen state stalls.

-## 10. Cinematic Animations
+## 11. Cinematic Animations
-- **Decision:** Customized Marquee Speed.
+- **Decision:** Synchronized Transition Delays.
-- **Rationale:** The "Night Phase" and "Breaking News" marquees were adjusted to a slow, 30-second duration (`animate-marquee-slow`) to maintain a premium, meditative feel consistent with the Royal Nocturne aesthetic.
+- **Rationale:** Animations like the "Pen of Fate" and "Night Marquee" use timed transitions (e.g., 8s spin, 30s marquee) to create a premium, meditative feel consistent with the Royal Nocturne aesthetic.
-- **Interaction Feedback:** The "Signal Sabotage" button on the player client was updated to provide immediate `isSignaling` feedback, disabling the button and changing the label to "Signaling..." to prevent double-clicks and reduce latency anxiety.
+- **Interaction Feedback:** The "Signal Sabotage" button on the player client provides immediate `isSignaling` feedback, disabling the button and changing the label to "Signaling..." to prevent double-clicks.

 ### Database Schema Repair (Run in Supabase SQL Editor)
 Execute the following block to ensure all required columns exist for the gathering system and sabotage mechanics: